clownbigmole/code-of-the-dark-temple/ROADMAP.md

 - Create a system such that story and graphics contributors can easily give the material for the exhibition
 - Execute first exhibition whether physical or virtual
 - Create a way for the community to keep adding stories and ‘artefacts’ as a ‘living archive’
+- Do a 'Theory of Change' exercise to understand who consumes this content and how
+- Outreach and creating an audience for the content